 The story of Ona Judge is a great way to start poking holes through the lie of racial superiority and inferiority.
 Ona, the child of a White father and Black mother, was enslaved by George and Martha Washington and made a desperate escape to New Hampshire for her freedom.
 The lightness of her skin in picture books does is hard to reconcile with her slave status.
 The confusion kids often express when seeing this makes perfect starting point.

 Book: Malcolm Little: The Boy Who Grew Up to Become Malcolm X

-There is a serious problem with the fact that when kids first learn about Malcolm X they're likely to hear him described as a militant who preached hate -- especially because there are any number of ways to easily debunk that misconception: Spike Lee's biopic film, Malcolm's actual autobiography, songs like this one, and the children's book written by Malcolm's daughter, Ilyasah Shabazz.
+There is a problem with the fact that when kids first learn about Malcolm X, they're likely to hear him described as a militant who preached hate -- especially because there are any number of ways to easily debunk that misconception: Spike Lee's biopic, Malcolm's actual autobiography, songs like this one, and the children's book written by Malcolm's daughter, Ilyasah Shabazz.

 Song: Gone 'Til November

 Artist: Wyclef Jean